FerretDB/FerretDB/website/docs/quickstart_guide/docker.md

    docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo mongodb://ferretdb/ -u username -p password
    ```

-   FerretDB will use credentials passed in mongosh flags or mongodb URI to authenticate to the PostgreSQL database.
+   FerretDB will use credentials passed in `mongosh` flags or MongoDB URI to authenticate to the PostgreSQL database.
    See [Security#Authentication](/security.md#authentication) for more details.

 You can also install FerretDB with the `.deb` and `.rpm` packages